danielz0102/file-uploader/README.md

 # TODO

-- [] Fix folders in home; render only root folders
+- [x] Fix folders in home; render only root folders
+- [ ] Add transitions to dialogs